How to write a business plan if you want to start a new business?

 There are several key items that your business plan must include to illustrate your company's overall viability.

-• Your business plan requires you to include a quick pitch.
+• Your business plan requires a quick pitch.

 • It should include an executive summary that concisely outlines everything a reader can expect to find inside your business plan.
 It should never exceed 2 pages.